International Composition Competition

 Presentation of the composition

 The Competition is anonymous.
 All references on the score to the composer’s name, city, place of employment, or any other identifying notation must be removed completely.
 Any marks breaking the anonymity of the submission will disqualify the entry.
-The work title written on the musical score should appear on the front cover of the envelope (cf. «details for registration»).

 The language of all used musical terms and expressions should be in English or Italian.
 The composer is allowed to add a short presentation of his work.